Delano grape strike: Filipino farmworkers during the strike

 Many Filipino farm workers faced hardships during their time in agriculture.
 They faced racism and discrimination within the workforce, which led to the group having a strong sense of solidarity within the community.
 Filipino farm workers banded together to fight their unfair working conditions before the Delano Grape Strike, with Filipino farm workers banding together during the 1934 lettuce cutters strike, for example.
 Impacts within these previous movements would go on to inspire Cesar Chavez in his own strike.

 Itliong had convinced his fellow Filipino farm workers to ask their employers for better wages.
 They wanted to increase their earnings from $1.20 to $1.40, but when the employers refused, Itliong called for action.
 AWOC members voted in favor of having a strike.
 On September 8, 1965, Filipino farm workers of the AWOC stopped working in the fields of Delano, California, in protest of better working conditions and wages.
 Larry Itliong and Ben Gines would go on to lead the strike.
 During this time, AWOC members were often met with violence from farm growers.
 Despite many barriers and discouragement from growers, Filipino farmworkers did not give up and kept the movement strong until they could strengthen it when they aligned with Cesar Chavez.

 Itliong made the decision to align with Cesar Chavez as he believed the strike would be stronger if Filipino and Mexican farmworkers united.
 This was due to farmers hiring Mexican workers to cross the picket lines, which would undermine the strength of the strike.
 Itliong viewed the alliance with Cesar Chavez as important as there was no unity between the Mexican and Filipino farm workers, creating great conflict between the two.

 During the strike, Filipino farm workers worked to mobilize and keep the strike going, often working with religious groups and civil rights organizations.
 This was also done to keep morale up during this time, as they still faced backlash from growers.
 For example, Filipino farm workers would face violence from vigilante gangs who would burn down labor camps in order to drive Filipino farm workers out to try and break the strike.
 Regardless of the violence and backlash they faced, they remained strong and united, continuing to peacefully protest.

 Another aspect of the strike that was important to Filipino farmworkers was building a community.
-They often utilized Filipino community halls to meet and organize for the workers on strike.
+They often used Filipino community halls to meet and organize for the workers on strike.
 Filipino farmworkers were able to support one another during the strike in these halls, creating unity and solidarity, which was key to keeping the integrity of the movement strong.

 The strike ended in 1970 with bargaining agreements with several grape growers, resulting in the improvement of the lives and working conditions of over 10,000 workers due to the contribution of Filipino farm workers' participation and involvement.